getfjell/lib/examples/README.md

 This directory contains examples demonstrating how to use fjell-lib for data operations and business logic with different patterns and complexity levels.

+> **🆕 New in v4.4.12+**: Fjell-lib now uses a new Library architecture that extends from fjell-registry.Instance.
+See `library-architecture-example.ts` for details on the new inheritance hierarchy.

 ## Examples

+### 0. `library-architecture-example.ts` 🆕 **New Architecture Guide**
+**Learn the new Library architecture!** Demonstrates the inheritance hierarchy introduced in v4.4.12+:
+- **fjell-registry.Instance**: Base coordination and registry functionality
+- **fjell-lib.Library**: Adds operations and options for data models
+- **fjell-lib-sequelize.SequelizeLibrary**: Adds Sequelize-specific database models
+- **fjell-lib-firestore.FirestoreLibrary**: Adds Firestore-specific database configuration
+- **Architecture benefits**: Type safety, extensibility, separation of concerns, clean APIs

+Essential for understanding the new library ecosystem and how the projects work together.

 ### 1. `simple-example.ts` ⭐ **Start Here!**
 **Perfect for beginners!** Demonstrates the simplest way to use fjell-lib for data operations: